 The secret lies in letting our kids know — and love — us for who we are, not who we think we should be.

-A version of this post first appeared on my Babble Voices blog, The Accidental Expert, in 2013.
+An earlier version of this post appeared on my Babble Voices blog, The Accidental Expert.